cyberbotics/webots-cloud/README.md

 Then, you should commit your specific files: worlds, controllers, protos, robot windows, etc.
 Finally, you should add a new demo from the https://webots.cloud/demo page and indicate the GitHub URL of your Webots world file, including the tag (or branch) name, e.g., https://github.com/cyberbotics/webots/blob/R2021b/projects/languages/python/worlds/example.wbt.

-### Benchmark
+### Competition

-A benchmark is a simulation scenario which proposes a challenge involving a single participant.
+A competition is a simulation scenario which proposes a challenge involving one or two participants.
-A robot has to address a problem and its behavior is evaluated against a performance metrics.
+A robot has to address a problem and its behavior is evaluated against a performance metric.
-This performance metrics is a scalar value which allows to compare the performance of different participant against the same challenge.
-Several examples of benchmarks are provided on the [robotbenchmark website](https://robotbenchmark.net).
+Several examples of competitions are provided on the [robotbenchmark website](https://robotbenchmark.net).

 # Technical Details